This page describes some of the features of the Cloud Monitoring API v3.

 For a list of the available monitored resources, see the Monitored resource list.

 A group is a dynamic collection of monitored resources.
-You have always been able to create groups manually in the Monitoring console, and you can also use the Cloud Monitoring API to write code that creates and uses groups.
+You have always been able to create groups manually in the Google Cloud console, and you can also use the Cloud Monitoring API to write code that creates and uses groups.

 An alerting policy is a configuration resource that describes the